ankane/strong_migrations/README.md

 end
 ```

-Do not backfill existing rows in this migration, as it can cause downtime.
+Don’t backfill existing rows in this migration, as it can cause downtime.
 See the next section for how to do it safely.

 ### Backfilling data